latchset/pkcs11-provider/HOWTO.md

 ### Specifying keys

 When the pkcs11-provider is in use keys are specified using pkcs11 URIs as defined in RFC7512.
-In general keys are either identified by a binary ID, or by a label (called "object" in pkcs11 URIs).
+In general keys are either identified by a percent-encoded binary ID, or by a label (called "object" in pkcs11 URIs).
+The command `pkcs11-tool --module /path/to/pkcs11-driver.so --list-objects` can be used to find identifiers for your keys.

 Example:
 ```